Someone once said: “Deer hunting is a lot about nothing.”

 It was in the deer stand decades ago that I was better able to cope with my dad’s death.
 He was a passionate deer hunter who died at 58 years of age on Labor Day in 1998.
 The time spent daily for hours on end without deer moving during that fall’s firearm season in Nebraska helped me to put things in proper perspective.
+It allowed me to sort things out.
 I realized I still needed to reach out to specific family members for further consolation concerning my father’s passing.

 Trust me, deer hunting will allow you to accomplish things like my scenario did.

 This is an example of the true essence of deer hunting.